uoftcprg/pokerkit/docs/source/customizations.rst

 There are different types of stages in PokerTools.

-- Hole-card dealing stage
+- Hole-card dealing stage: :class:`pokertools.stages.HoleCardDealingStage`
-- Board-card dealing stage
+- Board-card dealing stage: :class:`pokertools.stages.BoardCardDealingStage`
-- Betting stage
+- Betting stage: :class:`pokertools.stages.BettingStage`
-- Discard-Draw stage
+- Discard-Draw stage: :class:`pokertools.stages.DiscardDrawStage`
-- Showdown stage
+- Showdown stage: :class:`pokertools.stages.ShowdownStage`

 By creating stages in good order, you can define pretty much any game in Poker.
 Below are some examples of stages.